leyva105/GrandMasterArcade/README.md

     - The TicTacToe game has a problem when it comes to viewing the individual marks for each player.
 The "x's" and "o's" do not appear.
 I will be fixing that this weekend (Dec.2 - 4).
     - New Hangman Game will be added this weekend ^^^ as well, with only game implementation.
 The messenger will come hopefully that monday so it is fully functioning.
     - I've yet to decide how I will go about making a main screen for the games or if it will be just something simple where both games are easily accessible and nothing too fancy.
 (Soon to come).
+How to run each program:

+    - compile with javac and run the server on one terminal or command prompt window then two more windows will be used for the clients.